richa-namballa/lamir-2024-tutorial/README.md

-# lamir-2024-tutorial
+# LAMIR 2024

+### Musical Source Separation with Limited Data

-The base code needed for the musical source separation hackathon at LAMIR 2024.
+The base code needed for the musical source separation (MSS) hackathon at LAMIR 2024.